dieck/GloomhavenScenarioViewer/README.md

 - Same text in multiple lines (per filename): Toggle on/off together
 - Text in \[square brackets\] is not printed out, but used for multi-line toggling, also against non-bracketed text
+- Text in \{curly brackets\} is not printed out, and used for a secondary toggle effect - toggling "remote" objects, e.g. a door marker toggling text.
+This can be mixed with other elements, and must be at the end of the line.
 - Starting with an exclamation mark: Marking can not be disabled.
 (Useful to mask multiple scenarios on one page)

 ### Example